 The DMP uses a range of 3rd party sources to augment cookie data.
 Individuals identified can then be identified as repeat visitors and described.
 This allows some of the segmented treatments/content previously only used with known customers to be used to personalise.
 Such improvements, to digital CX, have potential to encourage anonymous visitors to provide personal data.

 Sadly, given other sessions over-running, there was little time for a GDPR panel discussion.
 Paul Winters from CACI provided a usefully comprehensive overview of GDPR impact.
 He managed to summarise this under the headings of:

 Plus a few others I didn’t note.
 The only gap in what was covered, that I could notice, was an emphasis on the accountability of data processors too (and need for contracts).
 So, I asked a question about advice for clients on what such contracts needed to cover.

-It’s a shame there wasn’t for panel discussion, as Christine Andrews from DQM was on the panel.
+It’s a shame there wasn’t more time for panel discussion, as Christine Andrews from DQM was on the panel.
 Her expertise in this area, and experience of conducting DQM’s GDPR Radar audits for many clients already, would help others.